What are your charity’s registration details?

 What backup do you provide?

 We provide backup and support for all the dogs.
 We have an active community of experienced rescue owners to help provide support in case of any issues.
+We are, however, rescuers and not behaviourists and we have rarely met either the dog or the adopter.
+So we very much recommend you have a suitable trainer or behaviourist who can s=observe you and the dog together.
 In case of insoluble problems, we have a network of experienced foster homes, though this is very rare.

 We expect owners to insure their dogs for veterinary expenses but may be able to provide help in some cases, for instance when a dog has a pre-existing condition.
 All dogs are adopted under a contract stating that the dog must be returned to us for rehoming should the adopter be unable to continue to care for it, for any reason.